B♯ Lydian Scale

 How is B♯ Lydian different from B♯ major?

 B♯ Lydian has a raised 4th (E♯♯) while B♯ major has a perfect 4th (E♯).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of B♯ Lydian?

 F♯♯ major.
-B♯ Lydian uses the same notes as F♯♯ major, but starts on its fourth degree (B♯).
+B♯ Lydian uses the same notes as F♯♯ major, but starts on its 4th degree (B♯).

 Summary: B♯ Lydian Scale